rishi23root/resume-editor/README.md

 🕺 Follow the steps in [CONTRIBUTING.md](link_to_contributing_file) to join the resume revolution.
 Spoiler alert: it involves coding, and memes

-Feel free to tweak, dance, and add more LaTeX magic to your heart's content! 🎉
+Feel free to tweak, and add more LaTeX magic to your heart's content! 🎉